JSB-Vienna/ZCA_TOOLBOX/README.md

 * ***Interfaces***
   * _ZIF_APACK_MANIFEST_ is still included since I tried to use the APACK techniques to make it more convenient to provide the packages to you.
 But unfortunately, it does not work as I expected.
   * The others are relics of older days, but I have still to check if they are still in use.
-You can find more details about (APACK together with ABAPGit here)[https://docs.abapgit.org/user-guide/reference/apack.html].
+You can find more details about [APACK together with ABAPGit here](https://docs.abapgit.org/user-guide/reference/apack.html).

 * ***Exception hierarchy***
   * I've created a personnel exception hierarchy with the purpose of providing recurring messages by inheritance and, furthermore, methods to convert results from different sources into an exception instance of choice.
 This choice has either to be an inheritor of the 2nd ERROR hierarchy level or an inheritor of the INTERN error class.